Jessica Mauboy: Acting career

 In January 2010, Mauboy made her acting debut in the film adaptation of the 1990 Aboriginal musical Bran Nue Dae.
 The film was directed by Rachel Perkins and also starred Ernie Dingo, Geoffrey Rush, Missy Higgins, and Deborah Mailman.
 In the film, Mauboy played the role of Rosie, a local church singer who has a love interest for a school boy named Willie (played by Rocky McKenzie).
 Her performance in the film earned her a nomination for Female Actress of the Year at the 2010 Deadly Awards.
 In November 2010, Mauboy made a guest appearance in the final episode of the mini-series Underbelly: Razor, and played the role of a nightclub singer named Gloria Starr.

 In 2012, Mauboy had a lead role in The Sapphires, a film based on the stage show of the same name.
 It was directed by Wayne Blair and also starred Deborah Mailman, Shari Sebbens, and Miranda Tapsell.
 Mauboy played the role of Julie McCrae, one of the four Indigenous Australian women who travel to Vietnam to sing for the American troops.
 Mauboy and the cast attended the film's premiere at the 65th Annual Cannes Film Festival in Cannes, France, on 20 May 2012.
 Upon its release in the US, Mauboy appeared on The Ellen DeGeneres Show on 18 April 2013.
 Her performance in The Sapphires earned her the AACTA Award for Best Actress in a Supporting Role and the Australian Film Critics Association Award for Best Supporting Actress.
 In September 2013, Mauboy made a guest appearance as herself in the third and final season of the teen drama Dance Academy.
 In 2016, Mauboy was cast in the lead role of the television drama series The Secret Daughter, which premiered on the Seven Network on 3 October.
 It was Mauboy's first major TV role and was written especially for her.
 She portrayed the role of Billie Carter, a part-time country pub singer whose life changes after coming in contact with a rich hotelier.
 The role earned Mauboy her first Logie Award nomination for Best Actress, and the show was renewed for a second and final season in 2017.
 Mauboy guest starred in the 2016 season finale of Home and Away as herself, where she performed at the Summer Bay Groove Festival.
+In 2024, she starred in the Stan Australia film Windcatcher.